timmychiu96/timmychiu96.github.io/assgn6/README.txt

 - Buttons show feedback of the glazing selection (visually and stores the value)
 - Buttons show feedback of the quantity selection (visually and stores the value)
 - Using session storage to keep track of cart items because it made more sense than local storage for this assignment (don't need to constantly delete local storage).
+- The detail page title is dynamically populated depending on what the user presses.
 - Stores multiple orders
 - Can delete orders in any order and removes element from website
+- Calculates the total price for the cart
+- Remove order button is gray to reduce attention and streamline the checkout process